nterreri/thesis/report/main.md

 chatbot system being an easy to replace implementation detail* rather than the core focus of the project effort.

-Note that, in accordance with Agile principles (as per the author's aims), "architecture" here does not refer *exclusively* to the production of documents such as class and component diagrams, or other UML artifacts (Object Management Group, 2015); but rather the *primary* document ideintified as the technical design document produced by the engineering activity is the source code.
+Note that, in accordance with agile methodology principles (as per the author's aims), "architecture" here does not refer *exclusively* to the production of documents such as class and component diagrams, or other UML artifacts (Object Management Group, 2015); but rather the *primary* document ideintified as the technical design document produced by the engineering activity is the source code.